rixx/books.rixx.de/data/reviews/james-c-scott/against-the-grain/index.md

 interesting angle for all kinds of human communities.

 That said: while every single paragraph is insightful and every single chapter has its place, the book *still* manages to feel like a giant slog, and at some point just … ends?
-I would have liked some sort of actual ending and was a bit perplexed.
+I would have liked an actual ending and was a bit perplexed.
 I'm now very motivated to read *Seeing Like a State*, Scott's most popular work, … next year, perhaps.